 Classes are sometimes over-subscribed, and it is not always possible to accommodate all requests for assigned seats.
 To address this problem, the University has established a seat claim policy.
 Seat assignment in classes is based on such factors as earned credit hours, major, course status and intended audience.
 Students are expected to occupy their confirmed, assigned seats within a reasonable period of time.
-The following policy applies to all classes:
+By action of the Faculty Senate, the following policy applies to all classes: